 Strategies such as these do not emerge in a vacuum; they are always partly shaped by the conjuncture.
 And the last 12 years have been shaped by state and central bank interventions made to stabilise the economic system in 2008.
 While post-2008 interventions (asset purchases, bailouts, quantitative easing) were necessary to immediately stabilise a global financial market in freefall, little thought was put into how those interventions might shape the character of the economic conjuncture to follow.
 Those interventions were often made without corresponding obligations (senior management resignations, clawbacks on bonuses, restrictions on distributions, equity stakes, pay caps etc) on the part of those organisations receiving government support.
 In the upswing this removed some of the normal fears that preoccupy boardroom decision making, cultivating a sense of invulnerability at board level.
 Firms took on more leverage and greater risk, in order to pay out the high distributions that would trigger their bonuses and increase the value of their stock options.
 The resulting economic system removed 'system-redundancies' - buffers or circuit breakers that could act as a cushion against shocks or firewall their effects.
-We consequently entered the COVID-19 period with a corporate sector already fatigued by a decade of excessive distributions that would have struggled to navigate even a modest downturn, let alone a trigger event of this magnitude.

-47 see HKICPA, 2020.
+We consequently entered the COVID-19 period see HKICPA, 2020.
 Goodwill:Improvements to Subsequent Accounting and an Update of the Quantitative Study.

-48 HKICPA, 2020.
+&lt;sup>48 HKICPA, 2020.
 Goodwill:Improvements to Subsequent Accounting and an Update of the Quantitative Study.